-The following definitions explain the terms used on the previous page.
+The following definitions explain the terms used on the previous pages 44 and 45.

 Commitment

 "Commitment" refers to the Group's obligation to provide a certain amount of capital to a private equity partnership investment.
 In the ensuing three to six years after a commitment has been made, the partnership draws down the available capital as and when they need it to make investments and cover their costs.